CS2103JAN2017-W09-B1/main/docs/DeveloperGuide.md

 * Responds to events raised from various parts of the App and updates the UI accordingly.

 ### 2.3 Logic component
-'Logic' provides several APIs for UI to execute the commands entered by the user.<br>
+`Logic` provides several APIs for `UI` to execute the commands entered by the user.<br>
-'Logic' obtains information about the tasklist to render to the user.
+`Logic` obtains information about the tasklist to render to the user.
 <p align="center">
    <img src="images/LogicClassDiagram.png" width="800"><br>
    Figure 2.3.1 : Structure of the Logic Component